We test out the premium versions of the Wolverine and YXZ1000R

 Kodiak 450

 The most affordable full-sized Yamaha ATVs are the Kodiak 450 models.
 Each is equipped with a 421cc single-cylinder engine and comes ready to work from the factory.
-Three trim levels are available for 2020.
-The base Kodiak 450 retails for $6499.
-Upgrade to the Kodiak 450 EPS for electronic power steering, while the Kodiak 450 EPS SE adds styling features, factory-installed Warn winch, alloy wheels, and Yamaha’s three-position On-Command 4WD system.
+Three trim levels are available for 2021.
+The base Kodiak 450 retails for $6199.
+Upgrade to the Kodiak 450 EPS ($7299) for electronic power steering and alloy wheels, while the Kodiak 450 EPS SE ($7599) adds styling features and a factory-installed Warn winch.

 Kodiak 700

 The Kodiak 700 offers the same powerful engine available in the Grizzly, but in a more affordable and compact package.
-Three trim levels are available, including the base Kodiak 700 that retails for $7199 – incredibly just $700 more than the Kodiak 450.
-Upgrade to the Kodiak 700 EPS for electronic power steering and three-position On-Command 4WD.
-The Kodiak 700 EPS SE further adds cast-aluminum wheels, 2500-pound winch, and painted plastics.
+Three trim levels are available, including the base Kodiak 700 that retails for $7299.
+Upgrade to the Kodiak 700 EPS ($8899) for electronic power steering, alloy wheels, and three-position On-Command 4WD.
+The Kodiak 700 EPS SE ($9399) further adds a factory-installed Warn winch and painted plastics.

 YFZ450R